GeMPO: Generalized Measure Matching for Online Diffusion Reinforcement Learning: Practical Algorithms

-The pseudo-code of the SiMPO framework is presented in Algorithm \ref{alg.main}.
-By instantiating the two-stage framework described in \Cref{sec.two-stage} with different weighting functions, we study several variants of SiMPO in this paper.
-Specifically, we consider: 1) \textbf{SiMPO-Exp}, which uses exponential weighting as DPMD; 2) \textbf{SiMPO-Linear} and \textbf{SiMPO-Square}, which uses power functions $w(\sbb, \ab)=\left[\frac{Q(\sbb, \ab)-\nu(\sbb)}{\lambda}\right]_+$ and $w(\sbb, \ab)=\left[\frac{Q(\sbb, \ab)-\nu(\sbb)}{\lambda}\right]_+^2$, respectively.
+The pseudo-code of the \algbb framework is presented in Algorithm \ref{alg.main}.
+By instantiating the reweighted flow matching with different weighting functions, we study several variants of \algbb in this paper.
+Specifically, we consider: 1) \textbf{\algbb-Exp}, which uses exponential weighting as DPMD; 2) \textbf{\algbb-Linear} and \textbf{\algbb-Square}, which uses power functions $w(\sbb, \ab)=\left[(Q(\sbb, \ab)-\nu(\sbb)/\lambda\right]_+$ and $w(\sbb, \ab)=\left[(Q(\sbb, \ab)-\nu(\sbb))/\lambda\right]_+^2$, respectively.
 For variants that allow negative weighting, as discussed in \Cref{sec.geometric_interp}, negative weights must be carefully controlled to avoid destabilizing learning.
 To this end, we apply a simple truncation: